Instruction Video & FAQs

 Yes, by law (Health Insurance portability and Accountability Act or “HIPAA”) all records are kept strictly confidential.

-The day after we receive the sleep testing device.
+After we receive the sleep testing device, you will receive your results within two business days.
 We will review your test results and upload a detailed report with a letter of explanation to a secure web portal for convenient access by you, your physician or whoever has permission.

 Insurance Claim Form